We tested 20+ Daily Planner Apps and here are the best 5

 Key features

-- AI Daily Planner: Automatically scan your inbox, notes, calendar, and give you an optimal plan for the day
+- AI Daily Planner: Automatically scans your inbox, notes, calendar and give you an optimal plan for the day

 - Unified Inbox: Pulls in tasks from notes, docs, emails, and calendar